 Price: VND 25,000

-Unlike those restaurants mentioned above, Banh Cuon 150 Nguyen Trai is a food stall owned by an old woman who is over 90 years old.
+Unlike those restaurants mentioned above, Banh Cuon 150 Nguyen Trai is a food stall owned by an old woman over 90.
 Despite the limitation of space, her stall is always crowded.
 The Banh cuon here has a typical style of South Vietnam with outstanding sweet fish sauce, delicate rice rolls, and fresh vegetables included.

-Ho Chi Minh City is a heaven of street food in which Banh cuon or Vietnamese steamed rice rolls is one of the most flavorful traditional dishes.
-Trying Banh cuon in Ho Chi Minh City, you will definitely fall in love with these steamed rice rolls due to its variety of versions and a good balance of flavors.
+Ho Chi Minh City is a heaven of street food, and Banh cuon, or Vietnamese steamed rice rolls, is one of the most flavorful traditional dishes.
+Trying Banh cuon in Ho Chi Minh City, you will definitely fall in love with these steamed rice rolls due to their variety of versions and a good balance of flavors.